Tactics for the Four Styles of Fishing Tournaments

 - Print off a couple spare identifiers.
 Better too many than one too few.

-- Put the TD’s cell phone number in your contacts.
-His name and phone number are on the TourneyX Event page.
+- Put the Tournament Director’s cell phone number in your contacts.
+His name and phone number are on the Fishing Chaos Event page.
 Text, call, PM, or email him to alert him to technological problems that may be systemic.
 Also, you can transmit photos to him for manual uploads if necessary.

-- Test your TourneyX dashboard login and photo submission functions minutes after the competition start time.
-Take a photo of your ID and Hawg Trough to make sure your camera is working and that you can upload.
+- Test your Fishing Chaos app and dashboard login and photo submission functions minutes after the competition start time.
+Take a photo of your ID and KBF-approved measuring board (Ketch board only for KBF TRAIL events) to make sure your camera is working and that your app can access photos to upload.
 Might be a good time to test the “cull” feature, too.

-- Have a USB cord or spare removable media and batteries for a digital camera.
+- Have a USB cord or spare removable media and batteries/power source for a phone/digital camera.